lion7/dpkg-buildpackage/README.md

 ## Usage

-Inside the repo where the `package-version` folder is, run:
+Inside the repo where the `debian` folder is, run:

-`docker run -v $(pwd):/package -it -e PACKAGE_NAME=package-version smaj/dpkg-buildpackage`
+`docker run -v $(pwd):/package -it -e ghcr.io/lion7/dpkg-buildpackage`

-> Note the environment variable `PACKAGE_NAME` this must be set to the foldername containing the `debian` folder.

-By default it runs with the following arguments:
+By default, it runs with the following arguments:

-`-rfakeroot -us -uc`
+`-us -uc`

 You can override these defaults by adding them to the end of the command:

-`docker run -v $(pwd):/package -it -e PACKAGE_NAME=package-version smaj/dpkg-buildpackage -rfakeroot`
+`docker run -v $(pwd):/package -it ghcr.io/lion7/dpkg-buildpackage -rfakeroot`